Last updated on May 31st, 2024

 Well, some seem to not have bothered evolving: we refer to certain creatures alive today as being ancient and prehistoric.
 One example of this is the Horseshoe Crab, which is supposed to have barely evolved at all during the last 500 million years.
 I find it peculiar how this archaic creature possesses the ability to regrow its limbs, which is an ability we could do with — and we’re supposedly quite a modern evolutionary outcome!

-Supposedly evolution is an ongoing transformation, and things naturally evolve around their environment?
+Evolution is claimed to be an ongoing transformation, and things naturally evolve around their environment.
 We find life forms in even the most harshest environments on earth, some of which are almost beyond belief.
 Evolution says that life shall go on regardless, that new and diverse species can develop from the most simple life forms.
 It is claimed that when the big bang occurred the environment was extremely hostile, and yet life supposedly arose from it.
 Why the concern?

 Evolution and interdependence